Entando CLI

 ent diag

-outputs the directory paths of the diagnostic logs, similar to the following
+The directory paths of the diagnostic logs are listed, similar to the following:

 > Collected diagdata available under "~/.entando/reports/entando-diagdata-2020-11-19T02:58:47+0000" for consultation